Nasir Kazmi: Commemorative postage stamp

 In 2013, Pakistan Post released a commemorative postage stamp of Rs 15 denomination in its 'Men of Letters' series to commemorate Kazmi's death.

 Family

-Kazmi's son, Basir Sultan Kazmi (born 1955, Pakistan), became a poet and dramatist.
+Kazmi's elder son, Basir Sultan Kazmi (born 1955, Pakistan), became a poet and dramatist.
 Writing in both Urdu and English, he earned an MBE for services to poetry.
-He has resided in England since 1990, where he was awarded the North West Playwrights Workshop Award in 1992 and published an abridged translation of his long play Bisaat (entitled "The Chess Board") along with several volumes of poetry both in Urdu and English.
+He has resided in England since 1990, where he was awarded the North West Playwrights Workshop Award in 1992 and published an abridged translation of his long play Bisaat (entitled "The Chessboard") along with several volumes of poetry both in Urdu and English.
 He is currently the Royal Literary Fund Fellow at the University of Chester.

+Hassan Sultan Kazmi, the younger son of renowned poet Nasir Kazmi, is a distinguished poet, writer, and retired professor of Economics.
+Throughout his teaching career, he served at prominent institutions such as Islamic College Civil Lines and MAO College.
+Hassan pursued his education at Government College Lahore between 1969 and 1970.
+After a long and impactful career in academia, he retired on 31 December 2015.

 Death

 Nasir Kazmi died on 2 March 1972 at Lahore, Pakistan due to stomach cancer.